Schn33W0lf/RasPiSmartMirrorGUI/README.md

 - [ ] I want to remote-control the py (eg for an audioplayer, ...)
 - [ ] I want to use a kind of sites in my py script (like [pagepiling](https://alvarotrigo.com/pagePiling/) [\[GitHub\]](https://github.com/alvarotrigo/pagePiling.js)).

-# HTML version of the SmartMirrorOS
+# HTML version of the SmartMirrorGUI
 The scripts arent very nice but here the schematic how it works
 ```
 GPIO in   GPIO out   remote contriol